garvitgabgab/Ecommerce-API/README.md

 E-commerce API Documentation
 Welcome to the E-commerce API documentation!
 This API allows you to manage products, create new ones, update quantities, and delete items seamlessly.
 Follow the steps below to get started:

-Getting Started
+#Getting Started
 Initialize the Project:

-Run npm init in the project directory to set up the project dependencies.
+___Run npm init in the project directory to set up the project dependencies.
-Start the Server:
+#Start the Server:

-Launch the server by running node app.js.
+1.Launch the server by running node app.js.
 Explore with Postman:

-Use Postman to interact with the API.
+2.Use Postman to interact with the API.
 Viewing Products
-GET Request:
+3)GET Request:
 Make a GET request to localhost:3000/products to retrieve a list of available products.
 Creating a New Product
 Start the Server:

-Ensure the server is running.
+*Ensure the server is running.*
 POST Request:

 Set the URL to localhost:3000/products/create in Postman.